jolibrain/livedetect/README.md

 - `sudo apt install libjpeg-dev`

-Download the binary for Raspberry Pi 3 system on the [releases page](https://github.com/jolibrain/livedetect/releases) and make it executable using:
+Download the binary for you system on the [releases page](https://github.com/jolibrain/livedetect/releases) and make it executable using:

 - `chmod +x livedetect`